KP4799/Graph-DB-Benchmark/README.md

 A benchmarking framework for comparing the performance of multiple graph database systems using the SNAP Wiki-Vote dataset.

-The framework evaluates the following graph databases:
+The framework evaluates the following graph database systems:

 - Neo4j
 - Memgraph